janKekanSan/jankekansan.github.io/pages/sona/la.md

 ::: info

 Feel free to skip around!
-There are many detailed examples here, and each works independently, with different perspectives on how [la]{.tokipona} works.
-Just be sure to read them all by the end!
+There are many examples here, each with different perspectives on how [la]{.tokipona} works.
+But be sure to read them all by the end!

 :::